ngc-corp/unity-tailwindcss/README.md

 Navigate to `Tools/Tailwind/Init Tailwind`.

-This will create a Tailwind folder in your Assets directory with the necessary files.
+This will create a TailwindCSS folder in your Assets directory with the necessary files.
 However, since no paths are being monitored yet, the tailwind.uss file will remain empty.

 ## Configure monitored paths